Be Patient. Order in process.

 2. Decide on Window Style

 If you’re designing a new home or adding an addition to your house, you’ll have more flexibility in choosing a window style.
-That said, some window styles can fit into any size opening, and you can always get creative with the grills, frame color, and glass if you want a unique and distinctive look.
+That said, some window styles can fit into any size opening, and you can always get creative with the window grilles, frame color, and glass if you want a unique and distinctive look.
 No matter the style, a metal window will add class and style of its own.

 There are several metal window styles to choose from, such as: